John Thune: Health care

-Thune is a strong advocate of gun rights, sponsoring legislation that would allow individuals with concealed carry permits to use such permits as a valid permit in other states.
-He also voted against banning high-capacity magazines of over 10 bullets.

-On October 3, 2017, Thune became the center of media attention for his response to the mass shooting in Las Vegas.
-"It sounds like [the shooter] used conversion kits and other things, you know, to make the weapons more lethal," he said.
-"We'll look at the facts when we get them all in here.
-I think a lot of us want to do everything we can to prevent tragedies like that from happening again.
-You know, it's an open society.
-And when somebody does what he wants to do it's going to be hard to prevent anything.
-But I think people are going to have to take steps in their own lives to take precautions.
-To protect themselves.
-And in situations like that, you know, try to stay safe.
-As somebody said, get small."

 Judiciary

-In March 2016, about seven months before the next presidential election, Thune declared his opposition to considering President Obama's nominee to the Supreme Court, saying, "the next president should make this lifetime appointment to the Supreme Court" because the "American people deserve to have their voices heard on the nomination of the next Supreme Court justice".
+In March 2016, about seven months before the next presidential election, Thune declared his opposition to considering President Obama's nominee to the Supreme Court, saying that "the next president should make this lifetime appointment to the Supreme Court" because the "American people deserve to have their voices heard on the nomination of the next Supreme Court justice".
 In September 2020, less than two months before the next presidential election, Thune supported an immediate vote on Trump's nominee to fill the Supreme Court vacancy caused by Justice Ruth Bader Ginsburg's death.

+Social Security

+Thune was among 20 senators to vote against the Social Security Fairness Act.

 Trade

-In January 2018 Thune was one of 36 Republican senators to sign a letter to President Trump requesting he preserve the North American Free Trade Agreement by modernizing it for the economy of the 21st century.

-In July 2018, as the Trump administration pushed for aid for agricultural producers affected by retaliatory tariffs, Thune stated that the plan offered a "false and short-term" sense of security and cited the importance of fair and free trade for farmers in South Dakota.
+In January 2018, Thune was among 36 Republican senators to sign a letter to President Trump requesting he preserve the North American Free Trade Agreement by modernizing it for the economy of the 21st century.
+In July 2018, as the Trump administration pushed for aid for agricultural producers affected by retaliatory tariffs, Thune said the plan offered a "false and short-term" sense of security and cited the importance of fair and free trade for South Dakota's farmers.

 2020 presidential election results

-In December 2020, Thune made national news when he said that he opposed any further efforts to challenge the 2020 presidential election results.
+In December 2020, Thune said he opposed any further efforts to challenge the 2020 presidential election results.
 He argued that such efforts would "go down like a shot dog" in the Senate.
-Then-President Donald Trump, who contended that the election results were illegitimate and that he had defeated Democratic nominee Joe Biden, responded by attacking Thune on Twitter, Thune voted to certify the 2020 presidential election results.
+Then-President Donald Trump, who contended that the election results were illegitimate and that he had defeated Democratic nominee Joe Biden, responded by attacking Thune on Twitter and publicly calling on South Dakota governor Kristi Noem to challenge him in a 2022 U.S. Senate primary.
+Thune directly denounced Trump for attempting to overturn the results of the 2020 election and his role in the January 6, 2021, riot at the Capitol.
+He called his involvement and that of the rioters "inexcusable".
+Thune voted to certify the 2020 presidential election results.

-2021 United States Capitol riot

-On May 28, 2021, Thune voted against creating an independent commission to investigate the January 6 capitol riot.